 - Phishing attacks.
-Also known as an imposter scam, this is when scammers send spam emails and texts or call you on the phone pretending to be from someone you trust.
-For example, they could claim to be from the IRS and ask you to “confirm” your identity by sending them your SSN.
+Also known as an imposter scam, this is when scammers send spam emails and texts or call you on the phone pretending to be someone you trust.
+For example, they could claim to be from the IRS and ask you to "confirm" your identity by revealing your SSN.
 Or, they might try to get you to click on a link that will infect your device with malware.

 - Physical theft.
 Identity thieves can find everything they need to steal your identity on your driver's license, ID, or even in the mail.

 - Shoulder surfing.
 This "attack" occurs when you use your devices in public.
 A scammer with lurking eyes watches you enter your online banking password.
 Or if they're more sophisticated, they could use a man-in-the-middle attack to intercept your Wi-Fi connection and spy on you.

 - Social engineering attacks.
 Similar to phishing, social engineering attacks use psychology to pressure you into doing what criminals want (like giving up your PII).
 Identity thieves research your life and use your personal information against you.

 Simply put, you could be at risk any time you receive an unsolicited message or call, lose a piece of mail, use your devices in public, or browse the internet.